Home

 Costs

 Registration fees for the workshop are all inclusive, providing: tuition, room, and board.
-In the event of the workshop being canceled due to COVID-19 restrictions, any fees paid will be refunded.
+In the event of the workshop being canceled, any fees paid will be refunded.

 The VdGS-SAZ Chapter strives to keep fees as low as possible for attendees.